justinemter/pseudo-channel/README.md

 ### Problem Solving

 The best way to pinpoint errors and wonky-ness is to run the app in your console using: `python PseudoChannel.py -r`.
 Although there is a `.log` file that is generated in the working directory, the output from running the app manually is more verbose.
-Also, it is important open up `psuedo_config.py` and change, `debug_mode` from `False` to `True`.
+Also, it is important to open up `psuedo_config.py` and change, `debug_mode` from `False` to `True`.
 This will not only show more verbose output when running PseudoChannel.py, but will also show all scheduled content (including commercials) in the generated daily schedule .html.

 #### Inspecting the Database.